Take the QUIZ on Complex Sentence

 Mark Twain, who is a famous American novelist, illustrated American life in the industrialization period in his novels.

-This sentence has one complete sentence and one dependent clause (in italics).
-Notice the commas is around the dependent clause because it is a non-essential part of the sentence.
-This is a noun clause: it has a subject and a verb and is used like a noun.
-A noun clause is not an independent clause because it cannot stand alone as a sentence.
-The main clause in this sentence is "Mark Twain illustrated American life in the industrialization period in his novels."
-This is one complete sentence because it contains a subject, verb and expresses a complete thought without the dependent clause.
+This complex sentence has one independent clause and one dependent clause.
+Notice the commas separating the dependent clause from the independent clause--the non-essential part of the sentence.
+The clause marker, "who", forms a noun clause with a subject and a verb and operates as a noun and cannot stand alone as a sentence.
+The independent clause "Mark Twain illustrated American life in the industrialization period in his novels." is one complete sentence because it contains a subject, verb, and expresses a complete thought without the help of the dependent clause.

-In complex sentences, clauses give more information about the subject, object or adverb so we define them as to which part of the sentence they describe further.
+In a complex sentence, clauses give more information about the subject, object or adverb so we define them as to which part of the sentence they describe further.
 The types of clauses used in English are: noun clause, adjective clause and adverb clause.

 Noun Clause: As you see above in the example, a noun clause describes a noun in the sentence that could be the subject or the object of the sentence.
 In the example above, the noun clause describes the subject Mark Twain.